 The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

-The Inspiration of the P-40M Mechanical Pilot Watch.
+The American Inspiration of the P-40M Mechanical Pilot Watch

 award winning p-40M warbird restored by Tri-State Warbird Museum

 Every weekday a team of American mechanics at the Tri-State Warbird Museum manufacture and restore the fighter planes that fought in WW2.
-Commonly referred to as "Warbirds", seeing the restored aircraft in person elicits the emotion often necessary to grasp the history and sacrifices of WW2.
+Commonly referred to as "Warbirds," seeing the restored aircraft in person elicits the emotion and visualization often necessary to fully grasp the mechanical nature, the bravery, and sacrifices of the men and women who fought WW2.

 Tri-State Warbird Museum